-Special test provisions
+Disability test provisions

-- Special provisions will not normally be granted if a student does not require them in class – however, students will not necessarily receive the same provisions as previously granted.

-All applications will be assessed individually – the high performing students unit may contact the school or applicant to discuss the request.
+Disability test provisions will not normally be granted if a student does not require them in class.
+However, students will not necessarily receive the same provisions as granted for other tests.
+The High Performing Students Team may contact the school or applicant to discuss the request.

-The applicant, student's current public primary school principal and the person in charge of the test will be advised in writing of any special provisions granted for the test.
+The applicant, student's current public primary school principal and the person in charge of the test will be advised in writing of any disability provisions granted for the test.

-Examples of special provisions
+Examples of disability test provisions